SeraVault/isotopeiq-satellite/USER_GUIDE.md

 **Suppress a specific noisy sysctl entry:**
 - Section: `sysctl`, Type: `exclude_key`, Field: `fs.dentry-state`, Key Field: `key`

-**Ignore BGP neighbour session state (expected flap during maintenance):**
+**Ignore BGP neighbour session state during maintenance:**
 - Section: `routing_protocols`, Type: `nested_field`, Field: `state`, Nested Key: `neighbors`

 ### Enabling and Disabling Rules

 Toggle the **Active** switch on any rule row to enable or disable it without deleting.
-This is useful for temporarily re-enabling a rule to investigate a suspected issue, then suppressing it again.

 ### Deleting Rules

-Click the **bin** icon on a rule row.
+Click the **Delete** icon on a rule row.
 Deletion is permanent.
-If a rule was suppressing drift that is now present again, a new drift event will be raised on the next collection run.
+If a rule was suppressing drift that then reappears, a new drift event will be raised on the next collection run.

 ---